This Day In Literary History

 "All the world is made of faith and trust and pixie dust." - J.M.
 Barrie

-Today's video features a clip from a live performance of the Broadway musical adaptation of J.M.
+Today's video features a complete live performance of the Broadway musical adaptation of J.M.
 Barrie's classic play, Peter Pan, featuring Cathy Rigby in the title role.
 Enjoy!